BananaInternal/snapcraft-package/README.md

 ## Problems
 - We use a libpng library that can be older then the libpng library available on the OS.
+- Evaluate if it is better to use the "install-banana.sh" or include some commands directly in the snapcraft yalm

 ## Roadmap / to do
-- Create a snapcraft yalm configuration file for Banana Accounting 9 using QT (DONE)
+1. Create a snapcraft yalm configuration file for Banana Accounting 9 using QT (DONE)
   - Warning  when creating the snap file related to the library Qt Web Engine.
 The library is not included.
 The HTML Editor does not work.
-- Verify inclusion for libssl e libcrypto
+2. Verify inclusion for libssl e libcrypto
-- Add description and metadata for images and others (check what is needed or suitable?)
+3. Add description and metadata for images and others.
+Made available by Banana.ch
-- Verify functioning and solve problems.
+4. Verify functioning and solve problems.
   - Test under 16.04 and there was problem with the registring the banana accounting file extension ".ac2" MIME TYPE

-## Check
+## Checks

 ### Snap Package creation
 Verify that the creation of the snap package works, without problems.